 For more information on Autism, you may refer to the Association for Science in Autism Treatment (ASAT) information directory here.

-If you are a parent and you suspect your child is exhibiting Autistic behaviors, it is important that you seek immediate advice from medical professionals.
-In Malaysia, you have the option to seek out Developmental Paediatricians, and the sooner you do, the better it is as early intervention has been proven to improve results.
+If you are a parent and you suspect your child is exhibiting behaviors indicative of Autism, it is important that you seek immediate advice from medical professionals.
+In Malaysia, you have the option to seek out Developmental Paediatricians or Clinical Psychologists for assessment and diagnosis, and the sooner you do, the better it is as early intervention has been proven to improve results.

 WHAT IS ABA?